gcallah/JohnGray/papers/callahan.md

 omnium-gatherum of earlier writers' and cultures' thoughts on the topic from the point of view of a "freedom-skeptic."

+## Feline Philosophy

+Gray claims that when people talk of morality, "what they are doing is expressing their emotions" (2020, p.
+46).

+When people say something is morally wrong or right, they most certainly are not (merely) expressing an emotion.
+For instance, it is quite possible to meaningfully say "What he did to that fellow was wrong, but it made me laugh," or "It was certainly the right thing to do, but I still felt really bad about it."
+When people speak of the morality of some action, they are passing a judgment, not expressing an emotion.
+It is one thing to claim that those judgments have no foundation, or that they are culturally determined.
+But to say they are just expressions of an emotion is to mistake them for something quite different than they are.

 ## The New Leviathans

 Gray's most recent book is *The New Leviathans: Thoughts After Liberalism*.